Primary Reformers

 Thermal Efficiency of the Steam Methane Reformer Furnace

-The thermal efficiency of the SMR is typically 45-60%, and an additional 35-50% of the heat is recovered from the flue gas in the reformer convection section.
-The recovered heat is used for preheating of reformer feed, process air, steam superheating, and preheating of boiler feed water or combustion air.
+SMRs typically achieve thermal efficiencies in the range of 45–60%, with another 35–50% of the heat recovered from the flue gas in the reformer’s convection section.
+This recovered heat is then used to preheat reformer feed, process air, superheat steam, and preheat boiler feedwater or combustion air.

 The improvement in radiant heat transfer efficiency leads to a reduction in flue gas temperature.
 This has consequences in the convective heat transfer in the convection sections of the primary reformer.
 In the convection section, heat in the flue gas is used to produce steam and preheating of combustion air process fluids.
 We carefully examine the heat transfer/absorbed duty balance to ensure that the balance is not adversely affected.